bythreedu

 Assignment 5 — Shooting Script

-One subject, six completely different perspectives (photos should look as different as possible).
-Separately: 3 subjects "framed" by an element in the scene.
-9 total, each with one sentence on the compositional choice.
+Build a mood board and written concept statement for your Unit 6 portrait session.
+Then: one subject, six completely different perspectives.
+Separately: 3 subjects framed by an element in the scene.
+Submit all with one sentence per frame on the compositional choice.

-You'll approach every frame with compositional intention — not just instinct.
+You'll approach every frame with compositional intention — and show up to every shoot prepared.

 06